SPDUK/MyRoadmap/README.md

 Not finished yet.

-✔️ - Done
+✔️ - I'm comfortable with this.

-🚧 - In progress
+🚧 - Not 100% but working on it.

-💡 - Future plans
+💡 - Thinking about it soon.

 #